DEFER TAXATION — SALE OF APPRECIATED ASSETS

-In a structured sale, rather than the buyer paying the installments, the buyer pays cash, some of which is used as consideration for a third party assignment company to accept the payment obligation.
-The assignment company then purchases an annuity from a life insurance company with high financial ratings from A. M. Best.
+In a structured sale, rather than the buyer paying the installments, the buyer pays cash, some of which is used as consideration for a third-party assignment company to accept the payment obligation.
+The assignment company then purchases an annuity from a life insurance company.
 Case law and tax precedents have long supported substitution of obligors include Rev. Rul.
 82-122 amplifying 75-457 and Wynne v.
 Commissioner 47 B.T.A.
 731 and Cunningham v.
 Commissioner 44 T.C.
 103. In addition, a properly handled transaction will avoid issues with constructive receipt and economic benefit.

 A tax advisor should be consulted regarding tax consequences, if any.